-The district is in the early stages of implementing a Response to Instruction Intervention (RtII) model to ensure that interventions and support services are first implemented in the regular education environment.
+The district is in the early stages of implementing a Multi-tiered Systems of Support (MTSS) model to ensure that interventions and support services are first implemented in the regular education environment.
 Building level teams include regular and special education teachers that collaboratively develop supports and interventions to ensure students are educated in the least restrictive environment.
 The ongoing collaboration between regular and special education teachers allows for students with disabilities to be in the least restrictive environment.

-At the elementary level, some of the RtII components include: Triumphs Reading, Treasure Chest Reading, Wilson Reading, and Quick Reads, Soar to Success, Reading Recovery, Read 180, Study Island, and Touch Math.
-Tiered instruction is provided as follows: Core programs are delivered by content/classroom teachers with Tier 1 interventions as deemed necessary through formative and summative assessments.
-Tier 2 Interventions are provided at least twice per six day cycle during Instructional Lab by math and English teachers; targeted instruction is planned is accordance with MAP results (K-8).
+At the elementary level, some of the MTSS components include: Triumphs Reading, Treasure Chest Reading, Wilson Reading, and Quick Reads, Soar to Success, Reading Recovery, Read 180, Study Island, and Touch Math.
+Tiered instruction is provided as follows: Core programs are delivered by content/classroom teachers with Tier 1 interventions to the whole class as deemed necessary through formative and summative assessments.
+Tier 2 Interventions are implemented through small groups during Instructional time by Math and English teachers; targeted instruction is planned is accordance with MAP results (K-8).
 Tier 3 interventions are provided through a designated program to meet each student's specific needs.
-Students receive at least 30 minutes of additional learning every day until they have met the goal for each standard.
+Students are broken into groups that are smaller than the Tier 2 groups until they have met the goal for each standard.
 The Fairfield Area School District has implemented the full inclusion model in all buildings.
 Students receive Supplementary Aids and Services within the regular education setting.
 Teachers have the opportunity to team with Lincoln Intermediate Unit (LIU) or Adams County Consortium staff in facilitating the supplementary aids and services tool kit to determine student needs.
 The district has the opportunity to refer students to the LIU for Assistive Technology Assessments.
 The LIU team identifies the student's needs and a trails a variety of technology to determine which device best meets each student's needs.
 Fairfield has utilized LIU consultants to provide training in functional behavioral assessments and reading.
 The district employs outside consultants to provide training in math and reading for our staff.